FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: FLASH Architecture

 \subsubsection{Runtime Object}

-The runtime object (\textit{RuntimeObj}) is the object that is used to configure and manipulate both front and backend runtime contexts and kernel pipelines (see Table \ref{table: NBODY_CODE}).
-The constructor is used for backend selection, early registration of kernels with long load times (\textit{e.g.}, FPGA kernels), and associate kernel definitions with implementations.
-The \textit{RuntimeObj} has only two methods: \textit{options} and \textit{submit}.
-Figure \ref{Figure: FLASH_RUNBSUB} describes the prototypes and a short description of the intent of the method.
-The low number of interface methods is critical to maintaining simplicity and promoting intuition.
+The runtime object (\textit{RuntimeObj}) is the object that is used to configure and manipulate both front and backend runtime contexts and kernel pipelines.
+The constructor is used for backend selection, early registration of kernels with long load times (\textit{e.g.}, FPGA kernels), and associating kernel definitions with implementations.
+The \textit{RuntimeObj} has only three methods: \textit{options}, \textit{submit}, and \textit{Exec}.
+The limiting number of interface methods and structures are critical in minimizing the complexity of the framework.
 The overarching pattern is a builder with transformations to the \textit{SubmitObj}.
 The \textit{options} method is a general theme in the FLASH framework representing a mixin function, where meta-data can be added to the runtime contexts such as device selection, predicates, and scheduling strategies via object attributes.
 Additionally, the options method returns a reference to the \textit{RuntimeObj}, allowing for recursive invocations of the options method.
-The unique benefit of this method is the extendability of the framework when unknown factors need to be supported for future accelerators without impacting the application.
-The unknown factors may include: memory interleave options, encoding schemes, custom vector widths, arbitrary precision, and other domain-specific accelerators special functional unit optimizations.
-Finally, the \textit{submit} method generates a submission object (\textit{SubmitObj}).
-The \textit{submit} method stages a kernel to be launched; it uses tag dispatching and late type-checking between the parameter pack and the kernel definition and attaches the arguments to the kernel.
-The submission does not own external heap allocations or move ownership.
+Next, the \textit{submit} method generates a submission object (\textit{SubmitObj}).
+The \textit{submit} method stages a kernel to be launched; it uses tag dispatching and lazy type-checking between the parameter pack and the kernel definition and attaches the arguments to the kernel.
+The submission function can take three additional structs for data-movement optimizations, predication, and kernel/runtime configuration querying.
+These are the \textit{pred} (for predication), \textit{flash\_variable}, and \textit{flash\_mem} for framework-level memory management and caching.
+The \textit{pred} allows for a submission to be skipped or executed.
+The \textit{pred} allocation can reside on the device or host and can also be deferred to the backend runtime (or kernel sandboxes) for a more custom predicate (Table \ref{table: PRED_TABLE}).
+As discussed in prior sections, the \textit{flash\_mem} and \textit{flash\_variable} are generated and managed by the runtime.